 Doing so may actually decrease your race performance.
 Therefore, be mindful of your pre-run caffeine consumption, especially if you have a sensitive stomach.

-One thing that tends to work pretty well is that if you are a habitual caffeine drinker, you can cut back your caffeine the week of the race as you taper.
+One thing that tends to work pretty well is that if you are a habitual caffeine drinker, you can cut back on your caffeine the week of the race as you taper.

 This can actually help improve your sleep and increase your body‘s sensitivity to caffeine on race day.
 Then, you can have a small cup of coffee and feel energized without overdoing it.